ianvanhoof/ianvanhoof.github.io/_posts/2025-4-10-backToLife.md

 I did not realize how much it would take to get used to Windows 11.
 There seems to be two start menus now, which is odd.
 And I keep getting a .dll error that I can't seem to shake, and that's ok for now.
 I also forgot how annoying it is to have Norton AntiVirus install utility, sneaking in with the motherboard utility that is a must to have.

 Now, I need to get my design tools up and running.
 I will likely have to make some concessions because they don't have a PC version of xScope.

+update: It's nice having my coding setup rigged up again.
+This feels right.
+I think to keep a daily schedule, without actually having one, I will use these posts to get me going each morning.